rocwong-cn/rocwong-blog-source/source/about/index.md

 type: "about"
 ---

-> Either you want be the shark of the ocean, or the fish of the ocean.
+> Either you want be the shark of the ocean, or the fish of the ocean ?
 > I want to be the shark !
 > Take over everything.
 Strength.
 No Weakness.
 Power and Muscle.
 > You have to have that mindset.